warren-bank/fork-Xanado/README.md

 ## CODE COPYRIGHT AND LICENSE

-The code is Copyright &copy; 2021-2022 C-Dot Consultants.
+The current code was written by Crawford Currie and is Copyright &copy; 2021-2022 Xanado Project.
 However it is built on the work of many people, most notably Hans Hübner, Daniel Weck, Elijah Sawyers, Andrew Appel, Guy Jacobsen, and Joshua Lewis, and the many people who they in turn based their work on.
 All these individuals